Dan Povenmire: 1992–1998: The Simpsons, Rocko's Modern Life, and his animation career

 Work on The Simpsons involved an irregular schedule.
 The producers laid off the animation staff for two-to-three-month periods, and rehired the staff later in the production cycle.
 During one of these layoffs, Povenmire found a temporary job on the series Rocko's Modern Life, Nickelodeon's first in-house cartoon production.
 The show's creator, television newcomer Joe Murray, hired Povenmire solely on the strength of his Life is a Fish comic strips, which proved he could both write and draw.

 Though Povenmire started on Rocko simply to occupy his downtime from The Simpsons, he found the greater creative freedom he enjoyed on his temporary job compelling, and quit The Simpsons to work on Rocko full-time.
 There, he reunited with Jeff Marsh, this time as a writing partner; Marsh claimed the crew hoped Povenmire's neatness would offset his own sloppy storyboarding.
 The pair developed a distinctive style characterized by characteristic musical numbers and chase scenes.
 Povenmire and Marsh won an Environmental Achievement Award for a 1996 Rocko episode they had written.
+In addition in their time on Rocko, the duo would work for a few Ren & Stimpy episodes, such as "Stupid Sidekick Union" and "Big Flakes", as additional storyboard artist, working alongside future Madagascar creator Tom McGrath, who had done main storyboards for the episode.
+Once production for Rocko had ended, Povenmire would work as storyboard for Hey Arnold! and writer for The Angry Beavers, as well as both storyboard and writer for CatDog for a brief while.